 As you build your team, weed out the high ego, prideful leaders.
 Confidence is great, but never at the expense of others.

 I have spoken before about the importance of role clarity on the leadership team, beginning with job descriptions.
 I’m not advocating for stovepipe management.
 I support the concept that everyone knows their areas of responsibility and what they need to get done to move the business forward.

-Further, the senior leader must provide clarity on the vision and mission of the organization.
-They need to ensure that each team member understands where they are driving the business and how their role contributes to that success.
+Further, the senior leader must clarify the organization’s vision and mission.
+They must ensure that each team member understands where they are driving the business and how their role contributes to that success.
 And great leadership teams establish that clarity throughout the organization.

 On any leadership team, healthy conflict is welcome.
 Not everyone will or needs to agree.
 Healthy disagreement is good for the leadership team, especially when the stakes are high.
 And that disagreement can be resolved when team members debate productively and with the greater goal in mind.